 Windows | 10 | ICMP/TCP/UDP | 128 |

 This method may not be accurate all the time.
 However, it will give an idea of the underlying operating system in a remote system.
-If you know only the IP address of a remote system, you can use the Ping command to get the name of OS.
+If you know only the IP address of a remote system, you can use the Ping command to get the name or type of the OS.

 5 comments